 Hello, my name is A. J. Tanguay…

-I make designs with chalk and blackboard.
+I make “vintage inspired” designs with chalk/blackboard, and traditional sign painting techniques.

 Now, I’m not a Buddhist, but I’ve always been drawn to one of the three essential doctrines of existence in Buddhism…impermanence.
 The term expresses the Buddhist notion that all of conditioned existence, without exception, is transient, or in a constant state of flux.
 I think it’s important to be reminded of this from time to time…both in terms of learning to enjoy what is now, and also not taking things too seriously.
 That’s chalk work in a nutshell.
 It’s here today to be enjoyed for a short time, then wiped away.
 I fully accept that all of this work is temporary.